Self-stabilizing Graph Exploration by a Single Agent: Introduction

 \subsection{Our Contribution}

-In this paper, we investigate how short cover time we can achieve in a self-stabilizing setting.
-One can easily observe that the cover time is lower bounded by $\Omega(m)$: any deterministic algorithm requires $\Omega(m)$ steps and any randomized algorithm requires $\Omega(m)$ steps in expectation before the agent visits all nodes.
-(For completeness, we will prove this lower bound in Section \ref{sec:lower}.)
-Our goal is to give an algorithm whose cover time is close to this lower bound with as small complexity of agent-memory and whiteboards as possible.
+In this paper, we investigate the minimum achievable cover time in a self-stabilizing setting.
+It is easy to see that the cover time is lower bounded by $\Omega(m)$: any (even randomized) algorithm requires at least $\Omega(m)$ steps in expectation before the agent visits all nodes.
+For completeness, we prove this lower bound in the appendix (Section \ref{sec:lower}).
+Our goal is to design an algorithm whose cover time is close to this lower bound while minimizing the required agent memory and whiteboard space.

-We gave two self-stabilizing exploration algorithms $\pran{c}$ and $\pdet{k}$, where $c$ and $k$ are the design parameters.
-The cover times and the space complexities of the proposed algorithms and the existing algorithms are summarized in Table \ref{tbl:algorithms}.
+We give two self-stabilizing exploration algorithms $\pran{c}$ and $\pdet{k}$, where $c$ and $k$ are the design parameters.
+The cover times and the space complexities of the proposed algorithms and the existing algorithms are summarized in Tables \ref{tbl:rand} and \ref{tbl:det}.

-Algorithm $\pran{c}$ is a randomized algorithm.
-Generally, the agent visits all nodes within $\result$ steps in expectation and uses $O(\log c)$ bits in the agent-memory and $O(\log \delta + \log c)$ bits of the whiteboard of each node with degree $\delta$.
+Algorithm $\pran{c}$ is a randomized algorithm that achieves a cover time of $\rctimeinline$ steps in expectation, utilizes $O(\log c)$ bits of agent memory, and requires $O(\log (\delta_v + c))$ bits for the whiteboard of each node $v$.
 Thus, we have trade-off between the cover time and the space complexity.
 The larger $c$ we use, the smaller cover time we obtain.
-In particular, the expected cover time is $O(m\log n)$ steps if we set $c=\Omega(D)$, and it becomes optimal (\ie $O(m)$ steps) if we set $c$ such that $c \ge 2n$.
-(Strictly speaking, any small $n(1+\Omega(1))$ is enough for $c$.)
-This means that we require the knowledge of an upper bound of $n$ to make $\pran{c}$ time-optimal.
+In particular, the expected cover time is $O(m\log n)$ steps if we set $c=\Omega(D/\log n)$, and it becomes optimal (\ie $O(m)$ steps) if we set $c = \Omega(n)$.
+This means that we require the knowledge of $\Omega(n)$ value to make $\pran{c}$ time-optimal.
 Fortunately, this assumption can be ignored from a practical point of view: even if $c$ is extremely larger than $n$, the overhead will be just an additive factor of $\log c$ in the space complexity.
-Thus, any large value in $O(\poly(n))$ is enough to obtain the optimal cover time and the space complexity of $O(\log n)$ bits both in the agent memory and whiteboards.
+Thus, any large $c \in \poly(n) \cap \Omega(n)$ is enough to obtain the optimal cover time and the space complexity of $O(\log n)$ bits both in the agent memory and whiteboards.
 Moreover, irrespective of parameter $c \ge 2$, the cover time is $O(mD)$ steps with probability $1$.